RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 To answer the question, we used the dataset contains contains 2022 League of Legends eSports match data from OraclesElixir, as it's representative for the League of Legends player population and meta for 2022.
 Also it provides valuable insights into the performance and dynamics of professional teams in the game for the future.
 Analyzing this dataset can offer a deeper understanding of the strategies, strengths, and weaknesses of different roles within a team.

 By examining the match data from 2022, we can provide evidence-based conclusions about the impact and effectiveness of top and mid laners in carrying their teams to victory.
+From our conclusion about which position carries more can motivate more players of League of Legends to become the main of that position, for example: Faker motivated million of League of Legends players to become Mid mains when people watched how Faker outperforms and carries his team SKT/T1 as a mid laner.
+TheShy also motivated millions of League of Legends players to become Top mains when people watched how TheShy outperforms and carries his team IG as a top laner.

 **2022 League of Legends eSports match data from OraclesElixir dataset breakdown:**